The Sales Enablement Materials Checklist

 Each company is different, of course.
 You may already have some of what’s listed below, or what you’ve got might be in need of a refresh.
 And remember, your website is a key part of every sales funnel.
 Buyers come more prepared, and with more knowledge about what they want and need than ever before.

-So you need to be prepared for buyers who could be somewhere towards the middle or bottom of the funnel, rather than the top.
+So you need to be prepared for buyers who could be somewhere toward the middle or bottom of the funnel, rather than the top.
 Potential customers have often done a lot of research.
-A video call, and supporting sales material, are the tools you need to use to convince them to work with yourselves instead of competitors.
+A video call, and supporting sales material, are the tools you need to use to convince them to work with you instead of competitors.

 When doing video sales calls, you need powerful eye-catching presentations.
 Whether you are screen-sharing or doing an instant demo, presentations make a huge difference.

 It needs to be professional and make an impact.
 It can’t be knocked together in five minutes; or if you’ve got one full of outdated information, now is probably a great time to refresh it.

 A presentation needs to be in keeping with up-to-date branding, visually appealing and packed full of useful information and good reasons for a potential customer to sign-up for your product or service.